How I Sabotage My Music Career - And Why

 Think about it ladies; I work nights, weekends and holidays.
 Not to mention the aspect of my job that involves being a public figure with all the stresses and potential booby-traps that entails!

 The first thing I changed as a result of getting married was a decision to play cover music for immediate money rather than pursue some kind of big-time, long-shot deal based on any kind of original music.
 The bird-in-the-hand mentality.
-Actually, there were other reasons I did that besides marriage, but the marriage was one of them.
+Actually, there were other reasons I did that besides the marriage, reasons that had to do with getting as good as I could be on the guitar, but the marriage was one of them.
 In general, while some cover artists achieve great success, they are not players per se but usually singer-personality types.
-Think Tom Jones, Rod Stuart et al or any number of current country and pop celebrity-artists.
+Think Tom Jones, Rod Stewart et al or any number of current country and pop celebrity-artists.
 Emphasis on “celebrity” - and they pay the same price.

 The next thing to sabotage “success” was the decision to get off the road.
 This decision was directly related to the marriage - to save my family - my wife was at home with 3 kids under 5 and I was gone; sometimes for weeks at a time (she was not happy!).
 I had to ensure that my kids wouldn’t grow up with an absent father - with all the issues that can cause.
 I could see issues developing with my first 3 kids before the oldest was 5.
 And those issues were rooted in Dad being absent a lot of the time.
 My thought was, “The Music will never know if I don’t play it but my kids will be screwed up for life if I don’t change something.”